kartoza/docker-postgis/README.md

-There is a nice 'from scratch' tutorial on using this docker image on Alex Urquhart's blog [here](https://alexurquhart.com/post/set-up-postgis-with-docker/) - if you are just getting started with docker, PostGIS and QGIS, we really recommend that you use it.
+There is a nice 'from scratch' tutorial on using this docker image on Alex Urquhart's blog [here](https://alexurquhart.com/post/set-up-postgis-with-docker/) - if you are just getting started with docker, PostGIS and QGIS, we recommend that you read it and try out the instructions specified on the blog.

 ## Tagged versions

 The following convention is used for tagging the images we build:

-kartoza/postgis:[postgres_major_version]-[postgis-point-releases]
+kartoza/postgis:[POSTGRES_MAJOR_VERSION]-[POSTGIS_MAJOR_VERSION].[POSTGIS_MINOR_RELEASE]

 So for example:

-``kartoza/postgis:13.0`` Provides PostgreSQL 13.0, PostGIS 3.0
+``kartoza/postgis:14-3.1`` Provides PostgreSQL 14.0, PostGIS 3.1

 **Note:** We highly recommend that you use tagged versions because successive minor versions of PostgreSQL write their database clusters